Sam Houston Bearkats baseball

 The Sam Houston State Bearkats baseball team is a varsity intercollegiate athletic team of Sam Houston State University in Huntsville, Texas, United States.
-The team is a member of the Western Athletic Conference, an athletic conference in Division I of the National Collegiate Athletic Association (NCAA).
+The team is currently a member of Conference USA, an athletic conference in Division I of the National Collegiate Athletic Association (NCAA).
 The team plays its home games at Don Sanders Stadium.

 History

 The first Sam Houston baseball team was fielded in 1906 and was the university's first collegiate athletic team.
 After disbandment following their 1926 campaign, the Bearkats returned in 1947 as a member of the Lone Star Conference.
 The modern era for the Bearkats baseball team began in 1949, as the Sam Houston athletic department does not include any statistics prior to the season in the program's record books.
 Since 1949, however, Sam Houston State baseball has been one of the most productive sports out of all the university athletic programs.
 The Bearkats boast an overall 1732-1134-7 (.604) WLT record from 1949 through the 2012 season.
 The Bearkats claim one national title from the NAIA World Series in 1963.